 for the list of our github projects, including pybind11 branch for pykaldi.

 Dr. Mei-Yuh Hwang,

-a long-time speech veteran and an IEEE fellow, is the director for the lab.
+a long-time speech veteran and an IEEE fellow.
+She was the director for the lab

 A Ph.D. from Carnegie Mellon University, Mei-Yuh has built various speech recognition systems for many languages, both for DARPA researches (Resource Management, Wall Street Journal, ATIS, EARS, GALE) and for industry products (Microsoft Speech API, Cortana, and Skype speech-to-speech translation).
 She has gained extensive linguistic knowledge across many languages, via her experiences in Bing machine translation.
 She accumulated a deep understanding of Cortana NLP, in Mandarin, French, Italian, German and Spanish.
 She is a rare talent combining speech recognition, NLP, and linguistics in many languages.

 Additional scientists are located in Beijing, Suzhou and Taipei.
 The teams work together while each site has its own focus:

 - Beijing: AI on-chip, hotword triggering and in-car personal assistents for VW.